 United States Masters Degree in Rehabilitation Counseling Programs & Schools

-A number of accredited graduate schools offer Masters Degree in Rehabilitation Counseling Programs which prepare students with the techniques and counseling skills to work in this fast-growing field[i].
+A number of top accredited graduate schools offer Masters Degree in Rehabilitation Counseling Programs which prepare students with the best techniques and counseling skills to work in this fast-growing field[i].
 While it may be common to associate the term ‘rehabilitation’ with substance abuse and recovery, rehabilitation counselors work with diverse groups.
 Their goal is to help people such as the elderly, veterans, individuals with autism, personal, social or vocational difficulties to adapt, integrate into their communities, and lead independent lives.
 Today’s employer usually seeks well-trained candidates, and this usually involves a Master’s degree, and often the Certified Rehabilitation Counselor (CRC) certification[ii].
 If you are excited to potentially join the ranks of this fascinating profession, finding a graduate school should be on your priority list!

 Masters Degree in Rehabilitation Counseling: Basics